AbdallahHemdan/cp__training/Microsoft/Stack.md

 ## Stack using Linked list
 - The time complexity for all push(), pop(), and peek() operations is O(1)

-## Stack using Arrays
-- Pros: Easy to implement.
-Memory is saved as pointers are not involved.
-- Cons: It is not dynamic.
-It doesn’t grow and shrink depending on needs at runtime.

 ```cpp
 // Stack using linked-list